sisi123Wang/HG-Book-Notes/Replicability analysis in genome-wide association studies via Cartesian hidden Markov models .md

-# Replicability analysis in genome-wide association studies via Cartesian hidden Markov models
+# Replicability analysis for genome-wide association studies.
-### by Pengfei Wang, Wensheng Zhu
+### by Heller & Yekutieli.
+Annals of Applied Statistics.
+2014.
 **Author**: Siyi Wang
 **Date**: May 27, 2025